How Does Scoring Work In Baseball?

 In baseball, there are two halves in an inning (the top and the bottom), and there are nine innings in a game.
 Each team is only able to score during their half of the inning, so they receive nine chances per game.
 The road team hits in the top half of the inning, and the home team hits in the bottom half.
 When a team is not hitting, they have nine position players who defend.
 Within each of these innings, both teams get three outs before they stop hitting and have to defend.
 Each at-bat is a duel between the pitcher and the batter.

-If the game were to be tied after nine innings, the two teams play extra innings until one team comes out on top.
-This is essentially baseball’s form of overtime.
+If the game is tied after nine innings, the two teams play extra innings until one team scores more runs.
+Extra innings is baseball’s form of overtime.
 In extra innings, each team continues to alternate at-bats.
 However, in extra innings, if the home team takes the lead, the game instantly comes to an end.
 This is because the home team always bats in the bottom half of innings, meaning the road team will have no remaining opportunities to even the score before the inning ends.
 Game-ending hits in the bottom of the ninth and extra innings are known as walk-off hits.

 Pitchers and Batters